Svatopluk Bouška

-Svatopluk Bouška (born 29 April 1947) is a former football player and manager.
+Svatopluk Bouška (born 29 April 1947) is a Czech former football player and manager.
 He had 164 appearances in the Czechoslovak First League and scored four goals.
 He represented his country at youth level.
 Moreover, Bouška became the third manager of Dukla Prague in the 1993–94 season, in which the club finished last.
 He managed Bohemians Prague in the 1994–95 season.
 His older brother, Josef Bouška, also played over 100 times in the Czechoslovak First League.